tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you identified what problem are you really trying to solve

+- Are you able to quickly describe responsibility of a component/class/method/module and provide a single unambiguous representation of it

 - Have you broken it down into independent components and identified *key* dependencies between components

+- Have you analyzed that the design is highly cohesive, loosely coupled and components have clearly defined communication boundaries that are not poorly selected

+- Have you inspested and abstracted the communication between sub-components

 - Have you inspected your data objects and graphed the flow of data

-- Have you used two-way data flow with discretion so that flow of data is as unidirectional as possible?
+- Have you used two-way data flow with discretion so that flow of data is as unidirectional as possible

 - Have you inspected that your singletons are also encouraging one-way data flow and not necessarily enforcing anyone to take action